- How to apply

 All memberships are by calendar year and all expire December 31.
 Though new memberships are accepted year-round, applications received October-December will be applied to the new year unless directed otherwise.
 Online membership applications receive member site access faster than by mail.
 Current members are encouraged to renew early enough to allow uninterrupted member site access.

 Welcome, and thank you for your patience as we complete your application.

 New members receive:

-- a packet in the mail from our Membership chair with welcome letter, membership card, your membership code number, five-generation chart, and surname index form,
+- from our Membership chair, a welcome letter, membership card, and your membership code number

 - an email from SCCGS WordPress with link to the member website after access is enabled,

 - all the other benefits for members in good standing,

 - member site access (individuals only, not libraries and other societies).